 Some of the most commonly reported injuries that cyclists sustain when using public highways, include the following:

-- Limb injuries – leg and arm
+- Limb injuries – such as leg injuries and arm injuries

 - Head injuries – both minor and extremely severe

 Government statistics tell us more about the reported road casualties across Great Britain.

 - 141 pedal cyclists were killed

 - 4,215 were reported as being seriously injured